 A Stressed VaR (SVaR) is calibrated over a one-year period including a crisis period.
-This period is a 12 full months period and applies to the entire Bank's perimeter.
+This period is a 12 full month period and applies to the entire Bank's perimeter.
 Exhaustive risk factors history must be available so as to compute the risk metrics, and the period must be still relevant when applied to the current trading book.
 This choice is reviewed quarterly by an expert committee.
 The period is chosen according to a qualitative approach among the three scenarios leading to the maximal stressed risk.

-The period of 2 July 2008 to 30 June 2009 has been considered as the current reference period for the calibration of Stressed VaR.
+The period of 2 July 2008 to 30 June 2009 is considered as the current reference period for the calibration of Stressed VaR.

 BNP Paribas Fortis uses the same methodology as to compute the VaR, considering the market parameters on this reference period.

-Stressed value at Risk (one-day, 99%):
+Stressed value at Risk (one-day, 99%)

-31 December 2020 31 December 2019 In millions of eur Average Minimum Maximum End of Year Average End of Year STRESSED VALUE AT RISK 5.5 3.1 10.1 4.0 7.6 4.7
+3 1 December 2022 3 1 December 2021 In millions of euros Average Minimum Maximum End of Year Average End of Year STRESSED VALUE AT RISK 8.9 6.1 16.7 6.4 5.3 3.6